Laravel-Backpack/docs/4.2-dev/crud-fields.md

 Clicking on the "New Item" button will add another group with the same fields (in the example, another Testimonial).
 The end result is a JSON with the values for those fields, nicely grouped.

 You can use most field types inside the field groups, add as many fields you need, and change their width using ```wrapper``` like you would do outside the repeatable field.
-But please note that:
-- **subfields need to have their definition valid and complete** in order to work inside `repeatable`; you can't use shorthands and Backpack can't guess attributes for you - everything has to be explicitly defined;
-- a few fields are not compatible with repeatable (ex: upload, upload_multiple); [see the notes inside this PR](https://github.com/Laravel-Backpack/CRUD/pull/3905) for a complete list of incompatible fields; the fields that do not work inside repeatable have sensible alternatives (eg. `browse` and `browse_multiple`);
+But please note that a few fields are _not_ compatible with repeatable (ex: upload, upload_multiple) - [see the notes inside this PR](https://github.com/Laravel-Backpack/CRUD/pull/3905) for a complete list of incompatible fields.
+But fear not, Backpack has sensible alternatives to those fields (eg. `browse` and `browse_multiple`).

-- starting with Backpack 4.2, the result of the `repeatable` field is a nested array, so you can use nested array validation inside your FormRequest (eg. `'testimonial.*.name' => 'required|min:5|max:256'`); see [Laravel's nested array input validation rules](https://laravel.com/docs/validation#validating-nested-array-input) for more examples;
+To validate the `repeatable` subfields, you can use nested array validation inside your FormRequest (eg. `'testimonial.*.name' => 'required|min:5|max:256'`).
+See [Laravel's nested array input validation rules](https://laravel.com/docs/validation#validating-nested-array-input) for more examples.

-- starting with Backapck 4.2, **you _must_ cast the db column** where you store the `repeatable` value to `array` or `json` (eg. add `protected $casts = ['testimonials' => 'array'];` to your model); it no longer work uncasted because the value is now a PHP array, not a JSON;
+> **Use attribute casting - cast to `array` or `json`.** This field contains a nested PHP array and works with it as such.
+Use [attribute casting](https://mattstauffer.com/blog/laravel-5.0-eloquent-attribute-casting/) to automatically encode/decode it to JSON when storing/retrieving it from the database.
+It's as easy as adding `protected $casts = ['testimonials' => 'array'];` to your model.

 ```php
 [   // repeatable